 UIS will attempt to accommodate as many registrants as possible for each program.
 However, program enrollment is limited both by the size of the training facility and by good instructional practice.
-Registration and payment must be received at least two weeks in advance of the first day of training.
+To guarantee your place in the course(s), registration and payment should be completed as soon as possible, and no later than two weeks before the start of the training.

 To ensure your comfort and an optimal learning environment, UIS reserves the right to limit the number of program participants.
 Registrants will be accepted on a first-come, first-serve basis.
-Participants must pre-register and provide payment prior to the beginning of the workshop.
+Participants must register and provide payment prior to the beginning of the workshop(s).
 In case of low registrations for a particular workshop, UIS reserves the right to cancel or reschedule.

 We make every effort to work with each individual in case of cancellation or rescheduling.
 In case of inclement weather, please contact the site of the training sessions to check on workshop cancellations.